ISFB Certificate in Internal Control and Risk Management

 Banking Risk Management: Vision, Issues and Transmission with Gilles Chantrier

-"This training aims to equip participants with the knowledge and skills they need to navigate effectively in an ever-changing risk environment, while ensuring their organization's compliance and resilience."
+"This training aims to equip participants with the knowledge and skills necessary to navigate effectively in an ever-changing risk environment, while ensuring the compliance and resilience of their organization."

 Read the interview